 We have audited the accompanying consolidated balance sheets of Ollie's Bargain Outlet Holdings, Inc. and subsidiaries as of January 30, 2016 and January 31, 2015, and the related consolidated statements of income, stockholders' equity, and cash flows for each of the fiscal years in the three-year period ended January 30, 2016.
 In connection with our audits of the consolidated financial statements, we also have audited the financial statement Schedule 1.
-These consolidated financial statements and financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements and financial statements and financial statements and financial statements.
+These consolidated financial statement schedule are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these consolidated financial statements and financial statement schedule based on our audits.